 Requesting Photos and Video

-If you need photos or video of, or for the promotion of, your event, you can submit a request to University Marketing.
-As with press releases, it’s best to reach out as early as possible–scheduling photo and video shoots requires planning and coordination, especially with video.
+If you need video of, or for the promotion of, your event, you can submit a request to ATUS Video Services.
+As with press releases, it’s best to reach out as early as possible–scheduling video shoots requires planning and coordination.

-NOTE: video services are in high demand, and getting video isn’t always an option, but University Marketing will work with you to strategize and identify alternatives if video isn’t an option.
+NOTE: video services are in high demand, and getting video isn’t always an option, but Video Services will work with University Marketing and you to strategize and identify alternatives if video isn’t an option.